xinyiguan/py2lispIDyOM/README.md

 - Visualization: [3_visualizing_outputs.ipynb](https://github.com/xinyiguan/py2lispIDyOM/blob/master/tutorials/3_visualizing_outputs.ipynb)

+---
+#### Contribution guidelines

-Note: I tried to make the code accessible and provide some examples in the tutorials for getting started smoothly.
+We tried to make the code accessible and provide some examples in the tutorials for getting started smoothly.
 But there is still lots of room for better documentation, tutorials and testing.
-Please contact me if you have any questions or encounter bugs!
+Please contact us if you have any questions or encounter bugs.

+You are also welcome to contribute to this project.
+There are just a few [small guidelines](https://xinyiguan.github.io/py2lispIDyOM/how_to_contribute.html#) you need to follow.

 ---
 #### Author contributions